Georgia Court Records

 On the other hand, individuals who are convicted of felony charges cannot remove a record from a Georgia record regardless of the time passed or even if they get pardoned for the crime.
 Exceptions are certain youthful offenders of less-serious felonies (under 21 years old) and first-time offenders of some crimes like drug possession (GA.
 Code.§ 16–13–2)..
 These persons can qualify for record restriction after serving their sentences and fulfilling other conditions (GA.
 Code. § 35–3–37)..

-Eligible individuals can submit a petition to the court where they were charged or convicted and hearings must be held within 90 days from the day the petition was filed.
-Once a court order for expungement is given, the court clerk and law enforcement agencies shall restrict the record information 60 days of the order.
+Eligible individuals may submit a petition to the court where they were charged or convicted, and hearings should be held within 90 days from the filing date.
+Once a court order for expungement is given, the court clerk and law enforcement agencies typically restrict the record information for 60 days after the order.

 Is Expungement the Same as Sealing Court Records in Georgia?

-However, these restricted or expunged records are still considered public and can be accessed by private persons with the right credentials.
+However, these restricted or expunged records may still be considered public and can be accessed by private persons with the right credentials.
 For example, the fingerprints and signed approvals of the formerly convicted individual.

 Note: People with expunged records in Georgia are permitted by law to deny having a criminal record.